Answering the tricky question: Who pays for a wedding?

-With the average total wedding cost coming in at about $35,0001, it’s normal to worry about how to pay for your special day.
-You might fear you’ll go into debt or be anxious you can’t afford the wedding you want with the budget you have.
-And while many couples are footing much of the wedding bill themselves1, or even paying for it entirely on their own, it’s not uncommon to think about asking your parents to chip in.
+With the average total wedding cost coming in at about $34,000, it’s normal to worry about how to pay for your special day.1 You might fear you’ll go into debt or be anxious you can’t afford the wedding you want with the budget you have.
+And while many couples are footing much of the wedding bill themselves, or even paying for it entirely on their own, it’s not uncommon to think about asking your parents to chip in.

 You pay, your parents pay, you all pitch in together—there’s no one right way of financing a wedding.
 Think about your unique situation to determine what works for you.

 Many couples wonder, “When it comes to wedding etiquette, who pays for what?”
 The truth is that the expectations about who pays for the wedding have changed.
 It’s up to you to determine how to finance your wedding and how you want to involve your family.